BGUFormalMethods/BGUFormalMethods.github.io/README.md

+---
-# Ben-Gurion University, Department of Computer Science Formal Methods Seminar
+title: Ben-Gurion University, Department of Computer Science Formal Methods Seminar
+---

 We meet every Wednesday at Alon building (no. 37),room 201 at 14:00, and the talk starts at 14:10.

 ## Schedule

 ### April 20, 2023: Yuval Filmus (Technion)
 <details>